 January, September, April

-Students of this programme undertake research that develops an interdisciplinary understanding of the drivers of individual health behaviours and interventions appropriate to facilitate health and well-being.
+As a student of this programme you will undertake research that develops an interdisciplinary understanding of the drivers of individual health behaviours and interventions appropriate to facilitate health and well-being.
 The MPhil/PhD Health and Wellbeing seeks to build research capacity at the interface of biomedical and social sciences within and beyond academia.

 Behaviours such as diet, physical activity, smoking and alcohol consumption impact on public health and risk of chronic diseases: social science research focuses on understanding how social, environmental and geographical, economic, and psychological factors influence such behaviours, alongside bio-behavioural processes.
 This programme seeks to develop interdisciplinary understanding of these influences in a way that may shape future policy and practice to maximise health and well-being at an individual and population level.

 Research is organised into two interdisciplinary research groups: bioenergetics and human performance and physical activity and health across the lifespan.

 If you are an international student, please visit our international equivalency pages to enable you to see if your existing academic qualifications meet our entry requirements.

 Overall score 6.5.
 No less than 6.0 in any section.TOEFL IBT*